 Shilling

-Any online activity aimed at promoting projects for the sake of benefit.
-Shilling comes in all forms and sizes, from posts in Discord channels and small Twitter accounts with links to their projects to John McAfee and Elon Musk trying to influence the whole market.
+Shilling involves any online activity aimed at promoting projects for personal gain.
+This can range from individuals promoting projects in Discord channels and small Twitter accounts to influential figures like John McAfee and Elon Musk attempting to influence the entire market for their own benefit.

 Smart contract